Karek2001/Bleach_x10/FLAGS_DOCS.md

 - Task switching happens immediately when flag is triggered
 - Cooldowns prevent task spam and improve stability
 - Conditional flags allow dynamic task flow based on progress
+- **Timezone Handling**: All timestamps in device states and stock files use Istanbul/Europe timezone (+03:00), regardless of system location
+- **Stock Management**: The `increment_stock` flag works globally across all devices and auto-generates the stock file if deleted
+- **Auto-Generation**: Stock and device state files are automatically created/restored with default values if corrupted or deleted